Drowsyyyyy/cse15l-lab-reports/lab_report3.md

     }
     ```
 5. Briefly describe why the fix addresses the issue.
   Since we are changing values of the input array in itself, we need a temporary int variable that stores previous value.
 By this temp variable idea, we can easily swap two values within the input array.
-Swap first and last, second and last-1.
+Swap the first and the last, second and last-1.
 Keep going until we reach the half of the array which means
   we finished reversing in place.